-The new Deskpro Family has integrated AssetControl features which allow administrators to maintain an accurate, up-to-date and centralized inventory of desktop PCs and their components.
-These features enable businesses to maintain control of their PC assets and allow for effective and accurate distribution of software.
-The features also help streamline service calls because the administrator can provide the service person fast access to the PC's configuration and history.
+The Deskpro Family has integrated AssetControl features which allow administrators to maintain an accurate, up-to-date and centralized inventory of desktop PCs and their components.
+These features enable businesses to maintain control of their PC assets and allow for effective and accurate software distribution.
+The features also help streamline service calls because the administrator can provide the service person with fast access to the PC's configuration and history.